ronaldgulayan/ronaldgulayan/README.md

 ## Current Status:

 - 💼 Learning **Reactjs and Nodejs.**
-- 🔍 I’m looking for connections in Web Development.
+- 🔍 I’m looking for connections in Web Development or Software development.
 - 👀 See my [Personal Portfolio](https://ronaldgulayan.github.io/app/) to get more info

 ## Tools I work upon : 🛠